andrewscwei/rbc-statement-parser/README.md

 ## Preparing Documents for Parsing

-Only the following scenarios are supported.
-For any other scenario this script will not work.
+Only the following use cases are supported.
+For any other uses cases this script will not work.

 ### Visa/Personal Banking Statements in CSV Format